wilsonmar/Salesforce/README.md

 2) Read the whitepaper in http://developer.Force.com

+## <a name="LaborDemand"> Labor Demand</a>
+Strong and growing.
+  * Growth rate 35% year-over-year
+  * Salesforce has not been profitable, but its market value (stock price x shares) is $48 billion dollars.
+  * Microsoft's $50 billion offer was rejected.
+  * The prediction is for a buyout from Oracle, where Salesforce CEO Benoitt had worked.

+Salesforce and Force.com are more attractive to mid-market customers than SAP and Oracle.
+So you're not as much forced to work for large consulting firms living out of hotels.

+Salesforce, as a company, pioneered the 1:1:1 model, which donates one percent of our time, equity, and product to non-profit organizations via http://www.salesforcefoundation.org/

+Use case:

+* Reliance on spreadsheets
+* Collaboration via email
+* Documents shared on local file directories
+* Time-intensive, manual steps

 Technologically:

   * The <strong>declarative</strong> aspects of the platform is why the company's main number  is 800.NO-SOFTWARE.